IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ![Alt text](images/Opc-ua-browser1.png)
 ## Modbus Simulator Setup
-We now have a OPC-UA Server working so lets create a device for data to be sent from to the OPC-UA Server
+We now have a OPC-UA Server working so lets create a simulated Modbus device for us to retrieve data from.
 ### Steps
 1. **Navigate to the modbus-tcp Directory**:
     ```shell